lucaspena/agt-proof-of-stake/report.md

 The next intricacy of this algorithm involves the reward system given to the stakeholders.
-We first analyze a reward scheme that does not incentivize truthfulness, then show how this reward scheme can be modified.
+We first analyze a reward scheme that does not incentivize honesty, then show how this reward scheme can be modified.
 TODO: need more here

 # Conclusion